 Our drug candidate BLU-667 is a potent and selective inhibitor of RET mutations, fusions, and predicted resistant mutants.
 RET fusions are key drivers of multiple cancers, including lung and thyroid cancer, and our research suggests that RET also plays a key role in some colon and breast cancers.
 By simultaneously targeting the primary driver and predicted resistant mutants that render cancer cells insensitive to treatment with currently approved drugs, our goal is to provide more lasting clinical responses and prevent or delay recurrences of the disease.
 In preclinical studies, our compounds demonstrated tumor regression in disease models driven by the primary RET fusion and predicted resistance mutants.

 We previously entered into a collaboration with Alexion to research, develop and commercialize drug candidates targeting the ALK2 kinase for the treatment of fibrodysplasia ossificans progressiva (FOP).
-FOP is a rare genetic disease caused by mutations in the ALK2 gene, ACVR1. * Alexion currently retains worldwide commercialization rights for any drug candidates developed under the prior collaboration.
-We plan to evaluate opportunities to advance the research program following the discontinuation of the collaboration by Alexion.
+FOP is a rare genetic disease caused by mutations in the ALK2 gene, ACVR1.

 Under our collaboration with Roche, we are seeking to discover, develop and commercialize up to 5 small molecule therapeutics targeting immunokinases believed to be important in cancer immunotherapy, as single products or possibly in combination with other therapeutics.
 The stage of development and targets for this collaboration are undisclosed.
 Under the Roche collaboration, Blueprint Medicines retains U.S. commercialization rights for up to 2 collaboration programs, and Roche retains worldwide commercialization rights for up to 3 collaboration programs and commercialization right outside the U.S. for up to 2 collaboration programs.